The child understood by 9.05 am, without going through a meltdown.

 The family stays in control

-It's the family who chooses what is on the profile and who updates it as the situation changes.
+The family chooses what goes on the profile and updates it as the situation changes.

 How it works for you

-The parent gives you a QR
+The parent gives you a QR code

-You scan before they arrive
+You scan before the child arrives

 Mathis